SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Introduction

-\paragraph*{Diffusion-based Models for Robot Learning.} Diffusion models have been effectively utilized in various robot learning domains, including motion planning, imitation learning, and reinforcement learning, as demonstrated by works such as~\citep{Carvalho2023IROSMotion, Janner2022ICMLplanning, reuss2023RSSgoal}.
-In imitation learning, diffusion models have been leveraged to produce robot trajectories based on expert demonstrations.
-For example, \citet{pearce2023ICLRimitating} and \citet{reuss2023RSSgoal} employ diffusion models to develop policies that replicate expert behaviors.
-Additionally, \citet{zhou2023CoRLchainedDiffuser} introduce ChainedDiffuser, a novel policy architecture that integrates action keypose prediction with trajectory diffusion generation for robotic manipulation tasks.
-To tackle long-horizon planning and task execution, \citet{li2023ICMLhierarchical} and \citet{Mishra2023CoRLGenerative} propose skill-centric diffusion models that combine learned distributions to create extended plans during inference.
-For generating control actions, \citet{chi2024IJRRdifusion} present Diffusion Policy, which frames policy learning as a conditional denoising diffusion process over the robot's action space, conditioned on 2D observation features.
-This concept is advanced by \citet{Ze2024RSSDP3} in their 3D Diffusion Policy, which incorporates complex 3D visual representations to enable generalizable visuomotor policies from just a few dozen expert demonstrations.
+Diffusion models have been effectively utilized in various robot learning domains, including motion planning, imitation learning, and reinforcement learning, as demonstrated by works such as~\cite{Janner2022ICMLplanning, gadginmath2025dynamicsawarediffusionmodelsplanning, Carvalho2023IROSMotion}.
+Especially in imitation learning, diffusion models have been leveraged to produce robot trajectories based on expert demonstrations.
+For instance, diffusion models are employed in \cite{pearce2023ICLRimitating, reuss2023RSSgoal} to develop policies that replicate expert behaviors.
+For robotic manipulation tasks, ChainedDiffuser is introduced in \cite{zhou2023CoRLchainedDiffuser}, which is a novel policy architecture integrating action keypose prediction with trajectory diffusion generation.
+To tackle long-horizon planning and task execution, skill-centric diffusion models are proposed in \cite{li2023ICMLhierarchical, Mishra2023CoRLGenerative}, that combine learned distributions to create extended plans during inference.
+For generating control actions, diffusion policy is presented in \cite{chi2024IJRRdifusion}, which frames policy learning as a conditional denoising diffusion process over the action space of the robot, conditioned on 2D observation features.
+This concept is advanced by \cite{Ze2024RSSDP3} in their 3D Diffusion Policy, which incorporates complex 3D visual representations to enable generalizable visuomotor policies from just a few dozen expert demonstrations.
+However, these methods ignore the nature of system dynamics and safety requirement in practical operation environment.